roman-milk/roman-milk.github.io/a-weird-one.md

  Shelly slapped me.
 Slapped me hard.
 I wasn't expecting it and I stood there shocked as Shelly got in the van and drove off leaving me standing there.
 I watched her drive off the lot and as I turned to go to my car I saw the white Taurus drive off.

  As I started the car I happened to look toward the building and I saw Marge in the window looking at me.
 She didn't smile, but she did give me a thumbs up before turning and walking away from the window.
-Report_Story #3

  ****** A Weird One Ch.
 06 ****** byJust_Plain_Bob© To be continued...
-Report_Story #1